 You're a problem solver.
 You have experienced that "aha" moment, the realization that a certain product or service isn't on the market.
 You could use that moment of recognition to inspire you to make that idea a reality.

 You want to be free of the office.

 If you feel restricted at your current workplace, you could set yourself free and work where you want to work: at your own company.

-You want to set your own schedule
+You want to live on your own schedule.

 Maybe you're most productive from 4 a.m. to 9 a.m. or you're a night owl.
 Instead of being told which hours to work and when to take breaks or a vacation, you could finally determine your schedule.

 Your creativity has been stifled and you won't put up with it any longer.